echo-lab/assets/FAQ.md

 https://dl-acm-org.ezproxy.lib.vt.edu/

 ### can you show me some poster examples that other people made?
 This is an album that contains all the posters from CHI 2019.
-Enjoy. https://photos.app.goo.gl/jN9gDP9QxG6WZ6Ln7
+Enjoy. https://photos.app.goo.gl/jN9gDP9QxG6WZ6Ln7 Also our lab's examples are here. https://drive.google.com/drive/u/0/folders/1F5GnYIvsryP2H2lHn9XXIzDbrmMo71Eu

 ### Where can I find my (and everyone else's) virtual standup reports?
 https://drive.google.com/drive/u/0/folders/1ohIDnvhZlPMNcMSshcC766QBSw4SzgXE